yaman3108/CPP-and-Data-Structures-PRN-23070123155/README.md

 ## Conclusion:
-The "Hello, World!" program serves as an introductory exercise for learning the fundamental syntax and structure of C++.
-It provides a straightforward example of how to output text to the console and is a foundational step for understanding more complex programming concepts.The program provides practical experience with fundamental C++ concepts, including arithmetic operations and conditional logic.
-By calculating and classifying numbers, users gain insight into basic programming techniques and how to handle user input effectively.
-This exercise helps in understanding how to perform and manage basic computations and decision-making in C++.
+These simple programs are used by us as introductory excersies to learn the basic structure and syntax of C++.
+We learnt how to use the input/output commands.
+Arithematic operators, logical operators and conditional statements in this experiment.